-We will always update this page when we make significant changes to course content.
+We will update this page when we make significant changes to course information.
 This does not necessarily include minor corrections or formatting.

 If you ever want to ask us about a change, you can contact us at webeditor at warwick dot ac dot uk.

 We have revised our introduction at the top of this course page.

 Literature and History are vitally intertwined.
 Both subjects ask questions about how human experience is written and recorded – in the past and in the present – and both probe the relationship between what is real and what is represented.

 We’re used to thinking of Literature and History as separate and distinct subjects.
 But are they?
 Both produce knowledge of the past; both focus on the reading and interpretation of texts; and both are concerned with narrative, or stories.
 Perhaps instead we should think of history as literature based on a true story, and of literature as a kind of living, imaginative history.